Felony Firearm Defense Attorneys

 Michigan Felony Firearm Statute Likely to Be Amended To Allow For More Judicial Discretion in Sentencing.

 The Michigan legislature is in negotiations to amend the felony firearm statute.
 The law currently makes it a felony to possess a firearm when a person commits or attempts to commit another felony.
-The punishment is a mandatory 2 years in prison to be served first, and consecutively to the other felony.
-The modifications being discussed will permit the judge to sentence a first-time offender to not more than 3 years (making probation a possibility) and would remove the mandatory consecutive sentence.
+The punishment is a mandatory 2 years in prison to be served first and consecutively to the other felony.
+The modifications will permit the judge to sentence a first-time offender to not more than 3 years (making probation a possibility) and remove the mandatory consecutive sentence.

 Amending the Felony Firearm Statute is a Positive Action for Criminal Defendants

 The action being contemplated by the Michigan legislature is favorable for someone charged under the felony firearm law.
 The courts will have more discretion to fashion sentences that are more appropriate for each defendant.
 This is good news.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. also support the modification.
 Our attorneys have frequently dealt with felony firearms offenses and agree that judges should have discretion when passing sentences.
 No case is alike – so sentencing should not be either.
 If you face criminal charges, the law firm of LEWIS & DICKSTEIN, P.L.L.C. should be your first call.
 We are specialists in defending people against criminal charges.

 When your freedom is at stake, you should not take chances with just any lawyer.
 You need the elite “go-to” firm of LEWIS & DICKSTEIN, P.L.L.C.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.